Leopard501/TRAPPIST-1/README.md

 always facing away.
 Three of the planets are in the habitable zone, making the TRAPPIST-1 system one of the most promising known places to find extraterrestrial life.

+Planet names are made up by me.
 Depictions are purely speculative, based on unfinished and contradictory research, not to mention the fact this is all made in a video game.
 Check the sources for more accurate and in-depth info.

 ### Screenshots